The Phantom of the Opera (1925) Director: Rupert Julian

 The Phantom of the Opera, stays true to the book for the most part.
-It tells the tale of a recently sold Opera House in France that is plagued by a phantom who wishes to control the plays being performed.
-When things do not go according to plan, strange events start to occur.
-Eventually, the Phantom kidnaps one of the main actresses and the men chase him through the catacombs of the Opera House –through a series of torturous devices– until they are nearly killed and the Phantom is hunted down by a mob and thrown into the Seine to drown, while the actress escapes.
+It tells the tale of a recently sold Opera House in France which is plagued by a phantom who wishes to control the stage performances.
+When things do not go according to plan, strange events begin to occur.
+Eventually, the Phantom kidnaps one of the main actresses and men chase him through the catacombs of the Opera House –into a series of torturous devices– until they are nearly killed and the Phantom is hunted down by a mob only to thrown into the Seine where he drowns.